SpaceCypher/Smart-Automated-IoT-based-Plant-Watering-System/README.md

 - **Chart.js / D3.js** – Data visualization libraries
 - **HTTPClient Library** – For sending HTTP POST requests from ESP32

 ---

-## 🔐 Authentication (Optional)

-You can add user authentication to the dashboard for private access and user-based plant data tracking.

----